ropensci/excluder/README.md

 ## Exclusion types

-This package provides six types of exclusions based on Qualtrics metadata.
+This package provides seven types of exclusions based on Qualtrics metadata.
 If you have ideas for other metadata exclusions, please submit them as [issues](https://github.com/jeffreyrstevens/excluder/issues).
 Note, the intent of this package is not to develop functions for